brkattk/brkattk.github.io/_posts/2017-06-19-using-charles-proxy-to-debug-android-ssl-traffic.md

   image: "/assets/images/charles-proxy.jpg"
 ---

 I've been a longtime user of [Charles](https://www.charlesproxy.com/) for checking requests and responses from the web applications I write.
+It's a great cross-platform tool to help debug any kind of HTTP request when developing applications locally.

 Charles as described on its site: